top of page

 What is the difference between a company profile and a pitch deck?

-A pitch deck is investor-facing and includes financials; a company profile is more general and brand-driven.
+A pitch deck is specifically for investors and includes financial details; a company profile is broader and more focused on your brand.

 Do I need a company profile if I’m a sole trader?

-Yes — especially if you pitch, partner, or apply for grants.
-It builds instant trust.
+Yes, absolutely — especially if you’re pitching, partnering, or applying for grants.
+It helps build instant trust.

 How long should a company profile be?

-1–3 pages is ideal.
-Short, sharp, and visual wins.
+Ideally, 1–3 pages.
+Short, sharp, and visual always wins.

 Can I include financial data in my company profile?

-Only if it adds value.
-Use revenue stats or growth % sparingly and strategically.
+Only if it genuinely adds value.
+Use revenue stats or growth percentages sparingly and strategically.

 Should I write a different version for different audiences?

 Yes.
-Tailor for investors, partners, or agencies when needed.
+Tailor it for investors, partners, or agencies whenever necessary.

 Comments